-Due to WEC 2's modern Air Quality Control System, WEC 2 is well positioned to meet any requirements relating to CSAPR's implementation.
-Based on a determination by the state of Iowa, WSEC 4 is not subject to the Regional Haze Rule.
 In January 2014, the EPA issued a Federal Implementation Plan (FIP) requiring installation of Selective Catalytic Reduction (SCR) NOx removal technology for LRS.
 Legal negotiations continued through 2016 until a tentative agreement was reached on December 30, 2016.
 LRS agreed to install non-SCR technology on two units and SCR technology on one unit, which is a significant cost reduction over installing SCR technology on all three units.
-All three systems are currently operational and meeting the $NO_x$ emission rates dictated by the site's revised air permits.
-No additional control measures for Wygen I were proposed as part of the most recent SIP or Federal Implementation Plan.
+All three systems are currently operational and meeting the NOx emission rates dictated by the site's revised air permits.
+LRS was asked to submit additional documents pertaining to potential further reductions to NOx and SO2 emissions, however the regional planning agency has not yet taken action.